solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 **Bad prompt:**
 > Create a new API endpoint for user profiles.

-This prompt would likely result in generic code that follows common conventions from its training data, requiring significant refactoring to match your style.
+This prompt would likely result in unexpected changes across your codebase and generic code based on common conventions from training data.

 **Better prompt:**
 > Create a new API endpoint for fetching user profiles.